racheldengg/traveling-salesman/README.md

 8. lin-kernighan (probably won't get to :/)

 data to collect:
-total distance
+1. total distance
-number of cities
+2. number of cities
-how spread out the cities are from each other (standard deviation) number of clusters how spread out the clusters are from each other
+3. how spread out the cities are from each other (standard deviation)
+4. number of clusters
+5. how spread out the clusters are from each other
+6. total time taken to run
+**7. sparsity/density **

+end goal: determine which algorithm results in the best runtime/tour

 remove .DS_store in terminal: find . -name '.DS_Store' -type f -delete